catalyst-cloud/catalystcloud-docs/source/object-storage.rst

 Sample code
 ===========

-The example below illustrates how you can use boto to interact with the S3 compatible API:
+The code below demonstrates how you can use boto to interact with the S3 compatible API.

 .. code-block:: python